Vegan Lifestyle Guide

 Animal farming is also a great vector of deforestation.
 One third of the Earth’s total habitable land is used for animal farming/feeding and at the current pace could make all of our forests disappear by 2050.

 As the climate crisis worsens, food based diseases rise, and our collective health continues to diminish, going vegan will not only benefit the planet and animals, but ourselves as well.

 How To Get Started with Vegan Living

-No one said transitioning to vegan living was easy.
+No one said transitioning to a vegan lifestyle was easy.
 We live in a society that is still deeply rooted in the oppression and exploitation of animals.
 However, uprooting oppression and exploitation in favor of freedom and compassion is always worth it.
 And, after all, societal change is but the accumulation of individual changes!

 Going vegan means completely changing your diet and consumption habits in a way that can be efficient and manageable in the long term.
 However, it can be much simpler if you follow these easy steps.
-This guide to the vegan way of life will show you easy steps to switch to a healthier, more sustainable and cruelty-free way of life.

 Find Your Will